connexta/eve/src/components/README.md

 #### API:

 Before you can use the API, you must create an application in the [Azure Active Directory](https://portal.azure.com/).
-To make or edit your application, navigate to Azure Active Directory -> App Registrations -> New Registration / Select yourapplication.
+To make or edit your application, navigate to Azure Active Directory -> App Registrations -> New Registration / Select your application.
 The Application ID should be the same as the ID in GraphConfig.js.
 Under the Authentication tab, the redirect URI should match the URL of where the Wallboard is hosted (or http://localhost:[PORT NUMBER] for local testing).
 You must select to grant Access tokens and ID tokens.
 Under API permissions, grant the permissions for the features you'll need as delegated privileges.
 In the case of the calendar, users will need to grant User.Read and Calendars.Read permissions.

 [This website](https://developer.microsoft.com/en-us/graph/graph-explorer) can be useful to see whether Microsft Graph API calls are valid and what they will return.